stridecolossus/jove-blog/blog/part-2-triangle/devices.md

 4. Retrieve the required work queues.

-The process of displaying a rendered frame is known as _presentation_ and is implemented by Vulkan as a task on a presentation queue.
-The demo requires a device that supports presentation so the _desktop_ library will be extended to create a window with a Vulkan rendering surface.

-Finally some framework enhancements are introduced to support common patterns that appeared during implementation.
+Additionally some framework enhancements are introduced in this chapter to support common patterns that appeared during design and development.

 ---